zincware/SymSuite/README.md

 Krippendorf and Marc Syvaeri on
 [Detecting symmetries with neural networks](https://iopscience.iop.org/article/10.1088/2632-2153/abbd2d).

+### Notes
+This project is under heavy development and is therefore not available on PyPi.
+I would not expect major API breaks but certainly addition of functionality.

 ### Installation
 Currently it is only possible to install SymDet from source and it will remain like this until it has been thoroughly tested on experimental data and a larger number of symmetry groups.